 Cockroaches are notorious household pests, while beetles are usually thought of as being only outdoors.
 But since both of them are rarely seen in the daytime, you might mistake one for the other.
-Therefore, you might assume that there are no beetles inside your house.
-In that case, you could have them without knowing it.
+Therefore, it’s important to make the distinction.

-If the insect runs so fast once you make a sudden movement, then it is a cockroach.
+So, how do you tell if it’s a beetle or cockroach in your house?
+In short, if the insect runs so fast once you make a sudden movement, then it is a cockroach.
 If it tries to fly, it is likely a beetle.
 Roaches are a bit bigger than beetles, and they have flat bodies and long antennae.
-These creatures look creepy and are also very hard to kill.

 Cockroach Identification

 Cockroaches can be black, brown, or reddish-brown and come in different sizes, depending on the species.
 All roaches have compound eyes, long antennae, six spiny long legs, and flat, oval bodies covered with a hard shell (or exoskeleton).
-Adult roaches can grow between 1/2 inch and 2 inches (12.7 and 50.8 mm) long.
+Adult roaches can grow between ½ inch and 2 inches long.

 Young roaches (or nymphs) look the same as the adults, except that they are smaller and have no wings.
 Male adults have two pairs of wings, but only a few of them can fly.
-Their forewings called elytra serve as a protective covering for hindwings.
 Most females are wingless or have very small wings and cannot fly.

 Roaches can easily be identified through their full-body wings.
 In short, there is no visible gap between their head, thorax, and abdomen.
 Their abdomen has 10 noticeable segments, while their head is covered with a big shield structure called pronotum.
 When viewed from above, their heads are somehow hidden.